thenexthub/Codira/docs/ErrorHandling.md

 The physical representation (still being nailed down) will make it efficient to embed an `NSError` as an `Error` and vice-versa.
-It should be possible to turn an arbitrary Swift `enum` that conforms to `Error` into an `NSError` by using the qualified type name as the domain key, the enumerator as the error code, and turning the payload into user data.
+It should be possible to turn an arbitrary Codira `enum` that conforms to `Error` into an `NSError` by using the qualified type name as the domain key, the enumerator as the error code, and turning the payload into user data.

 ## Automatic, marked, propagation of errors

-Once an error is thrown, Swift will automatically propagate it out of scopes (that permit it), rather than relying on the programmer to manually check for errors and do their own control flow.
+Once an error is thrown, Codira will automatically propagate it out of scopes (that permit it), rather than relying on the programmer to manually check for errors and do their own control flow.
 This is just a lot less boilerplate for common error handling tasks.
 However, doing